Hybrid lunar ISRU plant: a comparative analysis with carbothermal reduction and water extraction: Hybrid lunar ISRU plant concept

 Another possibility would be targeting micro cold traps for ice mining instead of accessing deeper permanently shadowed craters where larger water deposits might be found.
 However, the resource availability and extraction viability of these small PSRs are still highly unknown \citep{Hayne.2021}.
 Therefore, this scenario has not been considered part of the study.

-Although identifying a specific site within the lunar South Pole was out of the scope of this work, previous studies \citep{Kleinhenz.2020, Kaschubek.2021, Sathyan.2024} have identified traverse distances of around 0.8-8.5 km between potential human landing system sites, permanently shadowed craters where acceptable water ice deposits might be found, and ridges with prolonged sunlight availability.
+Although identifying a specific site within the lunar South Pole was out of the scope of this work, previous studies \citep{Kleinhenz.2020, Kaschubek.2021, Sathyan.2024, Kleinhenz.2022} have identified traverse distances of around \revaa{0.65}-8.5 km between potential human landing system sites, permanently shadowed craters where acceptable water ice deposits might be found, and ridges with prolonged sunlight availability.
 A preliminary analysis demonstrated that mass and power budgets were not sensitive to changes in the traverse distance.
 Therefore, an average traverse distance of 5 km between PSRs and PELs is employed in this study as depicted in Fig. \ref{fig:CONOPS}.

-As a baseline case scenario, the ISRU plant is assumed to produce 10 tons of O\textsubscript{2} and 1.25 tons of H\textsubscript{2} per year.
+As a baseline case scenario, the ISRU plant is assumed to produce 10 \revaa{t} of O\textsubscript{2} and 1.25 \revaa{t} of H\textsubscript{2} per year.
 This 8:1 ratio corresponds to the stoichiometric mass ratio of water to maximize the use of local resources for various purposes.
 It is worth noting that, for hydrolox lunar ascent vehicle propellant, the fuel mixture mass ratio is generally close to 6:1.
 Some past studies employed this 6:1 ratio or a similar ratio as their required products ratio allowing an excess of oxygen \cite{Kleinhenz.2020, Sanders.2010}.

-The integrated hybrid production plant model in this paper includes all the necessary ISRU subsystems, from regolith excavation to cryo-storage of the produced O\textsubscript{2} and H\textsubscript{2} (see Section~\ref{sec:isru_model} for a detailed explanation of the models)\revb{, except for power, thermal control (i.e., radiators), and water purification subsystems}.
-The infrastructure and operations to further utilize these products are not addressed in this work.
+The integrated hybrid production plant model in this paper includes all the necessary ISRU subsystems, from regolith excavation to cryo-storage of the produced O\textsubscript{2} and H\textsubscript{2} (see Section~\ref{sec:isru_model} for a detailed explanation of the models)\revaa{, except for power and water purification subsystems}. \revaa{Power system is not considered in this paper for the sake of simplicity of analysis.
+Choosing an appropriate power generation system (e.g., photovoltaic, nuclear fission or radioisotope thermoelectric generator) as well as an energy storage system (e.g., battery or fuel cell) requires a large number of assumptions and can add significant complexity in the study.
+Furthermore, these systems can be shared with crewed a lunar base as well, which is out of the scope of this paper.
+The interested reader is referred to Refs.~\cite{Chen.2020, Kaczmarzyk.2021} for power and energy storage systems on the Moon.
+It should be noted that power systems can play a critical role in the mass estimation of ISRU systems, and it should be assessed in the future.} The infrastructure and operations to further utilize these products are not addressed in this work.

 Margins are included in the mass budgets following the methodology of the American Institute of Aeronautics and Astronautics Mass Properties Standard \citep{AIAA.2015}.
 This standard recommends a minimum increase of 30\% of the estimated subsystem mass to include a growth margin as well as an additional margin that accounts for uncertain packaging and structural or neglected components.
 Similarly, a 30\% margin is considered for the power budget.